rarescosma/getbetter.ro/content/pages/climbing-warmup.md

 ## Arm scissors
 * arms to the sides and parallel to the floor
-* move arms forward until they pass eachother and cross at 90deg
+* move arms forward until they pass each other and cross at 90deg
 * reverse direction and move them back to the sides.
 Cease motion when shoulders are tense.
 * 30 reps at 1-2s/rep